Reda1000/line-health/README.md

  donutPercentValue | number | Percent value in donut labelMap | Map<string,string> | Translations
  todaysMachineAvailablity | Array | { label: 'green', count: 13 }
+ highlightColor | string | used on the first machine line

+## Optional parameters

+A machine can have a largeImageUrl which is rendered below the pie chart.

 ## Dependencies
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.6.